liamdoak/imgcomp/README.md

 To install, run: `pip install Pillow`

 ## Usage
-To run the program, run the command: `python imgcomp.y`
+To run the program, run the command: `python imgcomp.py`

 imgcomp expects three images with the format "*prefix*_TX RED" for the red, "*prefix*_GFP" for the green, and "*prefix*_DAPI" for the blue.
 Its output will